hgrecco/pint/docs/serialization.rst

 In certain cases, you want a binary representation of the data.
 Python's standard algorithm for serialization is called Pickle_.
 Pint quantities implement the magic `__reduce__` method and therefore can be *Pickled* and *Unpickled*.
-However, you have to bear in mind, that the **DEFAULT_REGISTRY** is used for unpickling and this might be different from the one that was used during pickling.
-If you want to have control over the deserialization, the best way is to create a tuple with the magnitude and the units:
+However, you have to bear in mind, that the **application registry** is used for unpickling and this might be different from the one that was used during pickling.

+By default, the application registry is one initialized with :file:`defaults_en.txt`; in other words, the same as what you get when creating a :class:`pint.UnitRegistry` without arguments and without adding any definitions afterwards.

+If your application is fine just using :file:`defaults_en.txt`, you don't need to worry further.

+If your application needs a single, global registry with custom definitions, you must make sure that it is registered using :func:`pint.set_application_registry` before unpickling anything.
+You may use :func:`pint.get_application_registry` to get the current instance of the application registry.

+Finally, if you need multiple custom registries, it's impossible to correctly unpickle :class:`pint.Quantity` or :class:`pint.Unit` objects.The best way is to create a tuple with the magnitude and the units:

 .. doctest::